About Kiado-Ryu Karate

 The roots of the Kiado-Ryu system rest in the ancient Chinese style of Kenpo karate.
 Mr. King began his formal martial arts training in 1968 and is well-versed in both the Tracy and Parker systems.
 A Fifth Degree Kenpo Black Belt, King founded the Karate Institute of America in Orange County in 1979 and began developing his own unique style.
 That style has come to be known as Kiado-Ryu.

 The Kiado-Ryu system is divided into undergraduate (pre Black Belt) and graduate programs (post Black Belt).
-There are eight levels in the undergraduate program: White, Orange, Purple, Blue, Green, 1st Brown, 2nd Brown, 3rd Brown and ten levels in the graduate curriculum.
+There are eight levels in the undergraduate program: White, Orange, Purple, Blue, Green, First Brown, Second Brown, Third Brown and ten levels in the graduate curriculum.
 The average time for an adult to achieve a Black Belt ranking is six years.

 The standards of the Kiado-Ryu system are exemplary, arduous, difficult but fair, demanding a high level of desire, persistence, determination, dedication, concentration, commitment, courage and skill.